thiagoloschi/personal-website-2019/README.md

 ### Build your own version

 I wanted to build something that could easily be reused by someone else, developers or even people with no coding skills, so I created a [config](https://github.com/thiagoloschi/thiagoloschi.github.com/blob/develop/src/config.json) file that gives you full control over the site's content.
-By changing this file, you can adapt the website to your own experiences and whithin some minutes, build your own personal website.
+By changing this file, you can adapt the temaplte to your own experiences and whithin some minutes, build your own personal website.

 ```js
   "personalInfo": {